 Baptisms and Christenings

-Baptisms are the way that people become part of the family of God.
+Baptism (also sometimes known as a christening when it is for young children) is the way that people become part of the family of God.
 We love to baptise people of all ages at St Mary's.

 There is more flexibility around baptisms for the 9:30 service, and for adult baptisms - do ask for more details.